avitalyahel/autolite/README.md

 To share **autolite**'s Db with other users, each user need to install separately and then the Db file need to be put in a shared location, typically on the NFS.
 Then each user may set the `db_path` parameter to that location.

-Restting the Db is simply by deleting the Db file.
-Over NFS, permissions may be set for that file so only selected users may delete - or modify - the Db file.
+Resetting the Db is done simply by deleting the Db file.
+Over NFS, permissions may be set so only selected users may delete - or modify - the Db file.

 ### Full Help
 ```